 Ingredients

-- 1 cup warm to room temp water
+- 1 cup warm to hot tap water

-- 1 ½ tablespoons kosher or sea salt not table salt
+- 1 ½ tablespoons kosher salt or sea salt not table salt

 - 2 teaspoons black peppercorns